-Instead of following the logical course, the applicant has muddied the waters by submitting the MDC as part of this planning application.
-Consultees therefore have to contend with two concurrent consultations - one on the MDC and one on the planning application including the MDC.
-Further confusion arises from the deceit whereby the MDC was branded with the logo of Peel L&P, who had not engaged in the process (please refer to paragraphs 3.1 and 3.2 above).
-Whilst Peel's logo was deleted from the version now on RBC's website masterplan pages, it remains on the version supporting the planning application as shown on RBC's website.
+Instead of following the logical course, the applicant has muddled the waters by submitting the MDC as part of this planning application.
+For the second time now, consultees have to contend with two concurrent consultations - one on the MDC and one on the planning application including the MDC.